-Approximate cost of project: $193,432, which was provided by the Great Lakes Restoration Initiative.
+Approximate cost: $193,432, which was provided by the Great Lakes Restoration Initiative.

-Key partners (public and private): University of Minnesota-Duluth, U.S. Environmental Protection Agency, Minnesota Zoo and the Boulder Lake Environmental Learning Center.
+Key partners: Great Lakes Restoration Initiative, University of Minnesota-Duluth, U.S. Environmental Protection Agency, Minnesota Zoo and the Boulder Lake Environmental Learning Center